pcengines/apu2-documentation/docs/serial_console.md

 Serial console output in coreboot
 =================================

-Along with v4.8.0.6 we introduced possibility to enable COM2 as the main serial port for serial console output in coreboot and SeaBIOS.
+Along with v4.8.0.6 and v4.0.21 we introduced possibility to enable COM2 as the main serial port for serial console output in coreboot and SeaBIOS.
 Because this is not enabled in runtime configuration, separate binary must be built in order to get the output on COM2.

 ## Building coreboot firmware with console on COM2